 Then we did an insulation experiment using two soda cans.
 We put a “coolie” on one can and left the other alone.
 After a while, we used the infrared thermometer to take the cans’ temperatures.
 We found out the can being insulated was two degrees colder than the other can.
 We learned that insulation keeps a can colder.

 Next, we did a home energy audit.
 We used a pencil and tied a tissue paper ribbon to the end.
 We went around the house to see if wind was blowing in it.
 We found the most wind at the front door.
 You could even see through the crack.
 Another crack we discovered was a window, but the ribbon didn’t blow that much.
 During the audit we toured the home and found examples of energy being used and learned about the sources of energy the home uses.
 For example, I spotted the refrigerator because it uses energy to keep food cold.
 I learned the refrigerator is powered by electricity.
+Finally, we created Saving Energy Super Heroes.
+Mine is a dragon named Electric Lightning.
+His super power is teaching kids how to be safe around electricity.

 My troop went on a field trip to a local nursery.
 We learned how plants and trees grow and potted our own flowers.
 I think learning about energy is fun!